echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 performing the required network activity.
 Proxies are used for various purposes including load balancing, privacy and security.

+Proxies can be used explicity or transparently.

-Traditionally, proxies are accessed by configuring a user's application or network settings, with traffic diverted to the proxy rather than the target destination.
+In explicit proxy model, proxies are accessed by configuring a user's application or network settings, with traffic diverted to the proxy rather than the target destination.

 With "transparent" proxying, the proxy intercepts packets directed to the destination, making it seem as though the request is handled by the target destination itself.